What we know about Boeing 737 MAX crash and what comes next

 - U.S. lawmakers said the planes could be grounded for weeks to upgrade and install the software in every plane.
 Other countries may ground the planes even longer.

-- The U.S. Transportation Department's inspector general plans to audit the FAA's certification of the jet, an official with the office said on Tuesday.
+- The U.S. Transportation Department's inspector general plans to audit the FAA's certification of the jet, an official with the office said this week.
 The office can recommend changes or improvements to how the FAA operates.

 - The U.S. Justice Department is also looking at the Federal Aviation Administration's (FAA) oversight of Boeing, one of the people said.
 The FAA has said it is "absolutely" confident in its vetting.